 The "mass medication" argument is also dealt with at length in the report of the Forum on Fluoridation pp 227-238, and more recently in the United Kingdom, by the Nuffield Council on Bioethics (2007), particularly chapters 1, 2, 3 and 7.
 In summary, the consensus from these documents and from the various legal judgments particularly in the United States, seems to be that the "mass medication" argument fails in the case of water fluoridation for a number of reasons but mainly because of the greater common good arising from decreased dental disease.

 Neither is hyrofluosilicic acid considered to be a medicine as outlined below

-The IMB considers that neither drinking water itself nor the fluoride added to drinking water in the form of fluoride salts or silica fluoride, as defined in the Health (Fluorination of Water Supplies) Act 1960, should be categorised as medicinal products requiring marketing authorisations.
+The HPRA considers that neither drinking water itself nor the fluoride added to drinking water in the form of fluoride salts or silica fluoride, as defined in the Health (Fluoridation of Water Supplies) Act 1960, should be categorised as medicinal products requiring marketing authorisations.
 Drinking water is regulated by the EC Regulation 178/2002 which specifies that water, when it comes out of the tap (point of compliance) is defined as a food or foodstuff unless it is otherwise defined as a medicinal product.
-The IMB considers that the fluoridation of drinking water should be seen as a measure consistent with general public health management.
+The HPRA considers that the fluoridation of drinking water should be seen as a measure consistent with general public health management.

-Since fluoridation is provided for by the aforementioned legislation, it is clearly not unlawful."
+Since fluoridation is provided for by the aforementioned legislation, it is clearly not unlawful.